walquis/git-basics-team-project/thebook/src/prework.md

 Visit the [GitGraph Plugin Install](https://marketplace.visualstudio.com/items?itemName=mhutchie.git-graph) page and follow the install instructions.

-## Browse history in a sample repo
+## Explore the sample repo's code and history
-This repo records the project history of a five-member team: Ned, Nykhia, Dex, Deja, and Xavier.
+This repo records the work of a five-member team: Ned, Nykhia, Dex, Deja, and Xavier.

-Although you won't be committing anything to it, feel free to git clone [https://github.com/walquis/git-basics-sample-project-repo](https://github.com/walquis/git-basics-sample-project-repo).

-Open `index.html` to view the website:  Choose "File --> Open File..." in your browser, navigate to `git-basics-sample-project-repo/index.html`, and open it.
+Open `index.html` to view the website in the [git-basics-sample-project-repo](https://github.com/walquis/git-basics-sample-project-repo) that you cloned:  Choose "File --> Open File..." in your browser, navigate to `index.html` and open it.

-Point your VSCode at the `git-basics-sample-project-repo` directory, and use GitGraph to take a look:
+Point your VSCode at the `git-basics-sample-project-repo` directory, and look at the history with GitGraph:

 ![GitGraph of sample repo history](images/git-graph-of-sample-repo.png)

-## Some Suggestions for Exploration

-### Questions to answer using the commit graph
+### Some questions the commit graph can help answer

 1. What is the name of the branch to which changes have been delivered?
 1. Who added the planet images?
-1. Are there any changes in the repo which have not yet been delivered?
+1. Are there any changes in the repo that have not yet been delivered?
 1. **Challenge Question** - Why was Ned grumpy in his comment on 4 Feb 2022 12:06, commit 4b50701d?
 What did his teammates miss when they merged?

 ### Explore the code at a specific commit